frconor-ebook/meditations/_posts/2025-10-22-st-john-paul-ii.md

 When he landed in each different country, he would kneel and kiss the ground.
 It was a very moving gesture.
 It won the hearts of many.

-He liked to say that we go to the great spiritual messages through physical signs and symbols.
+He liked to say that we go "to the great spiritual mysteries through physical signs and symbols" (John Paul II, *Theology of the Body: Human Love in the Divine Plan*; *cf. Catechism of the Catholic Church*, Point 1146).
 He talked about how our liturgy is full of physical signs and symbols.
 Therefore, they need to be looked after, and protected, and preserved in all sorts of ways.

 He called world religious leaders together to pray for peace in Assisi.
 He prayed at the Wailing Wall in Jerusalem and inside the mosque of Damascus.
-He asked for forgiveness for the sins of the Church\'s history.
+He asked for forgiveness for the sins of the Church's history.

 Other world leaders were later asked if they would be apologizing for the sins of their nations in history.
 They all declined.

 He was responsible for the rise of the papacy on the international stage.
-I\'ve heard that the country in the world that has the most embassies around the world is the United States, something like 180.
+I've heard that the country in the world that has the most embassies around the world is the United States, something like 180.

 But curiously, the next state that has the maximum number of embassies around the world is the Holy See.

 In each of those countries, there is an information network through bishops and priests and nuns and lay people giving information back to the nunciatures, which is sent to Rome, which must make the leader of the Catholic Church one of the best-informed persons on the whole planet.

-If you watch closely, every time a new American president is elected, one of the first places he goes to is Rome, and it\'s not to meet with the Italian president.
+If you watch closely, every time a new American president is elected, one of the first places he goes to is Rome, and it's not to meet with the Italian president.
 It's to meet with the spiritual leader of the world.

 The papal spokesman during the time of John Paul II tells a story of how there was a conference in Eastern Europe about the state of the world.
 Many prominent people were there.
 The Holy See had a presentation.

-Among the people there was Henry Kissinger, the very famous Secretary of State, I think during the presidency of President Carter.
+Among the people there was Henry Kissinger, the very famous Secretary of State, I think during the presidency of President Carter \[Presidents Richard Nixon and Gerald Ford\].

 He came to the papal spokesman after the presentation of the Holy See and said, "I think the presentation of the Holy See was the best presentation of this conference.
 It best sums up the state of affairs in the world."

-Then he said, "Do you think that the next time I\'m in Rome, you could get me an audience with Pope John Paul II?"
+Then he said, "Do you think that the next time I'm in Rome, you could get me an audience with Pope John Paul II?"

 The papal spokesman said he was impressed by the tone of an excited 14-year-old Jew who was asking for that great favor.

 In 1984, President Reagan established full diplomatic relations between the United States and the Holy See.
 The United Kingdom had to do something similar.

 All the Arab states have relationships with the Holy See.
-It\'s a status symbol in the international community.
+It's a status symbol in the international community.

 The Holy See does not want to have relations with certain states because their human rights record is not up to scratch.
-That\'s why having relations is a status symbol.
+That's why having relations is a status symbol.

-Shortly after he was elected, in January 1979, Pope John Paul decided he was going to go to a meeting of bishops in Puebla Mexico.
+Shortly after he was elected, in January 1979, Pope John Paul decided he was going to go to a meeting of bishops in Puebla, Mexico.
 An erroneous theology of liberation was all the rage in South America at the time.

 Mexican authorities said they would not receive him because Mexico, constitutionally anticlerical, had no relations with the Holy See.

-But the Polish Pope, who was used to dealing with communist governments, was unfazed by this approach and said, "Tell them I\'m coming anyway.
-I\'ll come as a private citizen."
+But the Polish Pope, who was used to dealing with communist governments, was unfazed by this approach and said, "Tell them I'm coming anyway.
+I'll come as a private citizen."

 Of course, that would have been very embarrassing, so they had to back down.